Wilvert/DevStory/README.md

 Explicitly excluded from the scope of the project.
 * __Custom gameplay features__ - existing custom features will be removed over time and new ones are unlikely to be added.
 * __Client development__ - this project is focused on the server.
 Please go elsewhere for client related questions.
-* __Public server__ - there will not be an official Cosmic server open to the public.
+* __Public server__ - there will not be an official DevStory server open to the public.
 Feel free to launch your own server __at your own risk__.
 No support will be provided.

 ## Project setup

 ### Contribute
 You may contribute to the project in various ways, mainly through GitHub:
-* Providing improvements to the code through a [Pull Request](https://github.com/P0nk/Cosmic/pulls) from your own fork.
+* Providing improvements to the code through a [Pull Request](https://github.com/Wilvert/DevStory/pulls) from your own fork.
-* Reporting a bug by creating an [Issue](https://github.com/P0nk/Cosmic/issues).
+* Reporting a bug by creating an [Issue](https://github.com/Wilvert/DevStory/issues).
 * Providing information to existing issues or reviewing pull requests that others have made.
 * ...and in other ways that I haven't thought of!